Beverley Squares: Context and construction

 Originally Ackerson offered his houses in Beverley Square East for sale at $10,000 and up, and those in Beverley Square West at $6,500 and up; when sales of the first houses in Beverley Square East were disappointing, he had the rest of that neighborhood developed with somewhat simpler houses by Lewis H. Pounds and Delbert H. Decker (it was completed in 1901), and modified his plan for Beverley Square West, building somewhat smaller and less distinctive houses.
 The Beverley Squares were "Ackerson's major project"; his own home was in Beverley Square West, at 304 Marlborough Street (built in 1903), and Pounds, who later served as Brooklyn Borough President, had his home at 317 East 17th Street in Beverley Square East.
 Beverley Square West also includes the "honeymoon cottage" built as a wedding present for a daughter of the Guggenheim family, at 305 Rugby Road.

 Gentrification

 Like the rest of Victorian Flatbush, the Beverley Squares have been revitalized since the 1970s by an influx of new residents who value the relatively cheap houses in a variety of architectural styles with details such as fluted columns, stained glass, large porches, and turrets.
-Beverley Square West has an active residents' association that celebrated the centenary of the neighborhood in 2002 and is trying to achieve designation by the New York City Landmarks Preservation Commission, but without success as of 2010.
+Beverley Square West has an active residents' association that celebrated the centenary of the neighborhood in 2002 and had long sought designation by the New York City Landmarks Preservation Commission.
+On November 25, 2025, the LPC unanimously designated both the Beverley Square West Historic District and the neighboring Ditmas Park West Historic District.
+The Beverley Square West district encompasses 118 freestanding houses built between 1894 and 1910 in Queen Anne, Colonial Revival, Tudor Revival, and Shingle styles.
 Together with Ditmas Park West, the Beverley Squares are now often thought of as part of Ditmas Park.